deadlyvipers/dojo_rules/introduction.md

 My name is Nazerke Safina
-My favourite path is Front-end formations
+My favourite path is Javascript